University of Wisconsin–Madison

 Eligible Employees

-• Employees covered by the WRS
+• Employees covered by the Wisconsin Retirement System (WRS)

 • LTE and Project employees